 "It is better to know some of the questions than all of the answers" -- James Thurber

-I have been drawing and painting all of my life, but for a long time my art was off and on while I pursued other things.
-I studied physics and philosophy at Brown University, then had a series of adventures in the 1980s that included working as an engineer on the Space Shuttle in Los Angeles, being a trader on the trading floor of the Pacific stock exchange in San Francisco, and spending 5 months backpacking around the world.
-It was at some point in those travels that I decided to pursue a career as an academic environmental scientist.
-I have degrees in physics (Brown University), environmental sciences (University of Virginia), and natural resources (University of New Hampshire), was a postdoctoral fellow in Woods Hole, MA, and am currently a Professor of Environment and Sustainability at the University of Michigan.
-My wife Allison and I raised two kids that will both be in college themselves this fall.
-I’m now able to spend a lot more of my free time drawing and painting and I take a much more methodical approach to my explorations.
-I tend to alternate between doing original works and doing systematic exercises out of a wide variety of instructional books.
-See my blog for examples of what I’m doing now – and check back because I’m hoping to update it regularly.
+I have been drawing and painting all of my life, but for a long time my art was largely set aside while I pursued an academic career.
+I studied physics and philosophy at Brown University and later switched to ecology and the environment, earning a Master’s from the University of Virginia and PhD from the University of New Hampshire.
+I’m now a tenured Professor of Environment and Sustainability at the University of Michigan, where I’ve been teaching and doing research for over 15 years.
+My wife Allison and I raised two kids — one in college and one graduated from college.
+The past few years I’ve been able to spend a lot of my free time drawing and painting.
+I began to take a much more methodical approach to being a self-taught artist.
+I alternate between doing original works and doing systematic exercises out of a wide variety of instructional books.
+See my blog for examples of what I’m working on.

 I have visited art museums all over the world – from Paris and Florence to Sydney and Singapore.
-It staggers the mind to think that in these museums you can walk right up to the actual paintings by Picasso, Van Gogh, Klimt, Degas, Da Vinci, and others.
-I also check oversized art books out of the library, study every painting, and try to reproduce some (see my page on Master Copies).
+It continues to amaze me that in these museums we can walk right up to paintings by Picasso, Van Gogh, Klimt, Degas, Da Vinci, and others.
+I also check oversized art books out of the library and study every painting (see my page on Master Copies).

-I experiment with a variety of media – charcoal and conte, colored pencils, pastels (hard, soft, and oil), water-soluble graphite and crayons, watercolor and gouache, acrylic ink, acrylic paint, and oil painting.
+My greatest passion at present is oil painting, but I enjoy working and learning in other media too.
+I experiment with charcoal and conte, pastels, water-soluble graphite and crayons, watercolor and gouache, acrylic ink, and heavy-body acrylic paint.
 I think in a past life I must have been a paper manufacturer or drawing pencil maker because I love collecting and trying out new types of paper, new types of drawing pencils and sticks (I must have at least 250 different types), and the infinite varieties of combinations.